korrmet/scary_pit_of_monsters/README.md

 - newbie,
 - fixes quick everything,
 - trying to use language at 120 percents in any case even if it's no needed,
-- proving his importance any method.
+- proving his importance any method. (in text below self-prover)

 I think your opinion is similar, maybe you have some additional categories.
 But it doesn't matter.
 Really matters which kind of shittery they produce everyday.